ianxxiao/use-athena/README.md

 # Athena
-Athena helps bloggers to find better ideas, publish more, and create their unique "voices".
+Athena helps bloggers to find better ideas, make bunchier taglines, publish more, and shape more unique "voices".

 Athena is powered by the latest Big Data, Text Analytics, and Machine Learning tools.
 Athena augments Grammarly, which is great for editing but not for the iterative creative process.